 Project management often is thought by industries to be an unnecessary burden on the budget.
 Only 46% of organizations make project management an important priority despite plenty of proof available that a project management process increases the chances of delivering a project on time and within budget.
 Those who downplay the importance of project management do have a reason, though, as PM is expensive and consumes as much as 20% of the overall project budget.

 Despite having said that, can a business afford not to have project management?
 Without it, what will hold the client and the team together?
 Who will communicate, supervise, manage, take care of the clashes and the catastrophes of a project and finally deliver it on time with the quality parameters met?

+For those interested in upskilling in this domain, a list of PMI certifications can guide professionals toward the most relevant credentials.
 A PwC study of over 10,640 projects found that 2.5% of the companies completed 100% of their projects successfully.
-Expensively or not, project management is imperative and is going to stay with its impact increasingly felt more than ever before, and what is left of project management without project management teams?
+Expensively or not, project management is imperative and is going to stay with its impact increasingly felt more than ever before.
+And what is left of project management without project management teams?

 What Is a Project Management Team?

 A Project or PMO team is a conglomeration of a qualified leader or project manager, ideally someone who has a Project Management certification online, and a group of individuals or team members who work together on a project.